 However, the situation in Fiji is a little more complex for both of the larger groups in Fiji: the Fijians and Indo-Fijians.
 To take the Fijian society first, a decision has to be made whether Standard Fijian or a dialect of Fijian spoken in that particular locality is to be used.
 If the latter then a subsequent decision is whether Standard Fijian is to be introduced and at what grade level.
-Such decisions would need to take into account the availability of teachers who speak the dialect.
+Such decisions would need to take into account the availability of teachers who spoke the dialect.
 With regards to the Indo-Fijian society the decision is even more complex because of the number of different languages and the relative lack of availability of, for example, Gujerati teachers who could teach in the L1.
-The feasible choices with the Indo-Fijian society, except for possibly the Tamil-speaking population, is either Fiji Hindi or Standard Hindi, with the former more likely to be an L1 than the latter.
+The feasible choices with the Indo-Fijian society, except for possibly the Tamil-speaking population, is either Fiji-Hindi or Standard Hindi, with the former more likely to be an L1 than the latter.

-This brief discussion highlights the current complex language situation and the deliberate choices that have to be made if a more considered language-in-education policy is to be developed.
+This brief discussion highlights the current complex language situation and the deliberate choices that have to be made if a more considered language-ineducation policy is to be developed.

-Model 2 for areas where children have as their L1 a dialect different from the standard L1 and where parents want their dialect used in schools
+Model 2 for those areas where children have their L1 which is a dialect that is different from the standard L1 and where parents want to see their dialect used in schools